Swift Tales 1

 "Should designers code?”

-So I learned the same way our engineers Joe and Sergio did.
-We spent many hours Googling, practicing, and rigorously iterating our work.
+Norel and Dan let me take a shot (for which I'll be forever grateful).
+I learned the same way our engineers Joe and Sergio did: we spent many hours Googling, practicing, and rigorously iterating our work.
 I studied at nights and had fun making sample projects with Hacking With Swift.
-And Swift Playgrounds also hooked me.
+Swift Playgrounds also hooked me.

-Despite the same effort, I developed strengths that were different from those of Joe and Sergio.
-As deeply experienced engineers, they were excellent at making source code efficient for production by applying their wisdom from other languages.
+I naturally developed strengths different from Joe and Sergio.
+As deeply experienced engineers, they excel at making iOS source code efficient for production by applying their wisdom from other languages.

-But as a designer, I connect different dots really well:
+But as a designer, I really love connecting other dots:

-- At the prototyping phase, where I need to balance design requirements and engineering feasibility (see my latest iOS prototypes in GitHub.)
+- During prototyping, where I need to balance design requirements and engineering feasibility (see my latest iOS prototypes in GitHub.)

-- At the polish phase, where I need to make documentation and code comments feel like a cohesive product (see Swift Tales 3 for an example).
+- During polish, where I need to make documentation and code comments feel like a cohesive product (see Swift Tales 3 for an example).

 Line height

 Our design system uses JSON to store a single source of truth for basic design decisions.
 Ideally, one value can be directly injected into our code or conveniently translated to work with a platform’s preferred convention.
-My responsibility was to decide what integer makes the most sense to represent line height in TPL’s JSON repository.
+My responsibilities were to decide what integer makes the most sense to represent line height in JSON and to figure out how to make it work in SwiftUI.

 On web, line height can be expressed in any unit accepted in CSS; unitless numbers are most accessible.
 In Figma, line height is expressed either in pixels or as a percentage.